Frequently asked questions (FAQs)

 Q: What is a high deductible health plan (HDHP)?

-A: A high deductible health plan is a health insurance plan with a minimum deductible of $1,300 (self) or $2,600 (family) for 2016 (amounts are the same for 2017).
-In addition, the annual out-of-pocket costs, including deductibles and co-pays, cannot exceed $6,550 (self) and $13,100 (family) for 2016 (amounts are the same for 2017).
+A: A high deductible health plan is a health insurance plan with a minimum deductible of $1,350 (individual) or $2,700 (family) for 2018.
+In addition, the annual out-of-pocket costs, including deductibles and co-pays, cannot exceed $6,650 (individual) and $13,300 (family) for 2018.
 The limits may be adjusted annually to allow for cost-of-living adjustments.
 Confirm with your health insurance provider that you have an HSA qualified HDHP.

 Q: What expenses are qualified medical expenses?